SonarSource/helm-chart-sonarqube/charts/sonarqube/README.md

 ## Upgrade

-1. Take some time to read the [SonarQube Upgrade Guide](https://docs.sonarqube.org/latest/setup/upgrading/) & follow the instructions there (most important: backup your database)
+1. Read through the [SonarQube Upgrade Guide](https://docs.sonarqube.org/latest/setup/upgrading/) to familiarize yourself with the general upgrade process (most importantly, back up your database)
 2. Change the SonarQube version on `values.yaml`
 3. Redeploy SonarQube
 4. Browse to http://yourSonarQubeServerURL/setup and follow the setup instructions